 Recent and forthcoming highlights of Liu’s now packed touring schedule include his highly acclaimed debuts in Paris (a solo Chopin programme: “he caused a sensation with a recital that married tradition with originality”, ResMusica) and the UK (Tchaikovsky’s Second Concerto with the Philharmonia and Santtu-Matias Rouvali: “a telling and highly original performance”, which was “calibrated by detailed touches and deft individual strokes of drama”, Seen and Heard International); his debut with the Orchestre Philharmonique du Luxembourg and Lionel Bringuier; a six-concert tour of Florida with the Warsaw Philharmonic and Andrey Boreyko; and a return to Europe this summer to perform at the Ruhr Piano Festival, Rheingau Music Festival, La Roque d’Anthéron Festival, Gstaad Menuhin Festival, Duszniki International Chopin Festival and Edinburgh Festival, among others.

-Bruce Liu was born to Chinese parents in Paris on 8 May 1997, and moved with his father to Montreal at the age of six.
-As well as growing up surrounded by Chinese culture he has always made regular visits to China and speaks fluent Mandarin.
-Thanks to his upbringing in Canada and close ties to Europe, he is informed by cultural diversity on both a human and an artistic level.
+“What we all have in common is our difference,” Bruce Liu likes to say.
+Born to Chinese parents in Paris on 8 May 1997, he moved with his father to Montreal at the age of six but has always made regular visits to China and speaks fluent Mandarin.
+His phenomenal artistry has therefore been shaped by his personal heritage: European refinement, North American dynamism and the long tradition of Chinese culture.
 He studied with Richard Raymond at the Montreal Conservatoire between 2011 and 2018, during which time he won the grand prize at the Orchestre symphonique de Montréal Competition when he was only 15.
 He is currently a student of Dang Thai Son (winner of the 10th Chopin Competition).